axeluhl/sailing-analytics/wiki/info/landscape/amazon-ec2.md

 ## Quickstart

 Our default region in AWS EC2 is eu-west-1 (Ireland).
 Tests are currently run in the otherwise unused region eu-west-2 (London).
+Most regular operations can be handled through the AdminConsole's "Advanced / Landscape" tab.
+See, e.g., [https://security-service.sapsailing.com/gwt/AdminConsole.html#LandscapeManagementPlace:](https://security-service.sapsailing.com/gwt/AdminConsole.html#LandscapeManagementPlace:).
+Some operations occurring not so frequently still require more in-depth knowledge of steps, manual execution of commands on the command line and some basic Linux understanding.

-### Important Servers, Hostnames
+## Important Servers, Hostnames

 - Web Server / Central Reverse Proxy: reachable through SSH to sapsailing.com:22
 - Database Servers: dbserver.internal.sapsailing.com (archive server winddb on port 10201, all other slow/archived DBs on 10202, hidden replica of "live" replica set on 10203), mongo0.internal.sapsailing.com, mongo1.internal.sapsailing.com
 - RabbitMQ Server: rabbit.internal.sapsailing.com
-- MySQL DB (mainly for Bugzilla): mysql.internal.sapsailing.com (currently co-deployed on the same old instance that also runs RabbitMQ)
+- MySQL DB (mainly for Bugzilla): mysql.internal.sapsailing.com (currently co-deployed on the same old instance that also runs RabbitMQ, hence currently mysql.internal.sapsailing.com and rabbit.internal.sapsailing.com refer to the same instance)
+- Hudson Build Server: called "Build/Test/Dev", running a Hudson instance reachable at ``hudson.sapsailing.com`` and a test instance of the SAP Sailing Analytics available under ``dev.sapsailing.com``
+- Additional "Build Slaves" launched by the Hudson Build Server: Named ``Hudson Ubuntu Slave``, used to run individual build jobs

 ## Landscape Overview